Proper coffee storage can save you money.

 1 – Choose an opaque canister or container

-Some coffee lovers like to put their beans into apothecary or clear mason jars and display them.
+Some coffee lovers like to display their beans in apothecary or clear mason jars.
 They are beautiful and add an intriguing, organic look to your kitchen.

 However, light is the enemy, even ambient lighting.